-6.4 Dynamic Implementation
+D. Dynamic Implementation

 As noted, the welfare benefit of CADA originates from the competitive markets it induces.
 Unlike the usual markets where there are explicit prices, however, in the CADA-generated markets, students' beliefs about the relative popularity of schools act as the prices.
-Hence, for the CADA to have the desirable welfare benefit, their beliefs must be reasonably accurate.
+Hence, for CADA to have the desirable welfare benefit, their beliefs must be reasonably accurate.
 In practice, students/parents' beliefs about schools are formed based on their reputations; thus, as long as the school reputations are stable, they can serve as reasonably good proxies for the prices.
 Nevertheless, students may not share the same beliefs, and their beliefs may not be accurate, in which case CADA procedure will not implement the CADA equilibrium precisely.

 The CADA mechanism can be modified to implement the desired equilibrium more precisely.
-The idea is to allow students to dynamically revise their target choices based on the population distribution of choices (which is made public).
-By making their choices final only when the number of students changing their choices fall under a certain threshold, we can induce a best response dynamics, which will implement the desired equilibrium precisely whenever it converges.
+The idea is to allow students to dynamically revise their target choices based on the population distribution of choices, which is made public, until the number of students changing their choices fall under a certain threshold.
+Since one's target choice matters only when there is little change in the population distribution of target choices, each student is induced to best respond to the current population distribution.
+In other words, the proposed dynamic mechanism implements (approximately) a best response dynamics.
+As is well known, when the best response dynamics converges, the ensuing outcome is a Nash equilibrium.

-6.5 Excess Capacities and Outside Options
+E. Excess Capacities and Outside Options

 Thus far, we have made simplifying assumptions that the aggregate measure of students equal the aggregate capacities of public schools and that all students find each public school acceptable.
 These assumptions may not hold in reality.
 While public schools must guarantee seats to students, all the seats need not be filled.
 And some students may find outside options, such as home or private schooling, better than some public schools.
-One can relax these assumptions by letting the aggregate capacities to be (weakly) greater than n and by endowing each student with an outside option drawn from [0, 1].
-Extending the model in this way entails virtually no
+One can relax these assumptions by letting

-&lt;sup>24This is indeed the unique symmetric equilibrium in which some (positive measure of) agents invoke targeting.
+&lt;sup>31This is indeed the unique symmetric equilibrium in which some (positive measure of) agents invoke targeting.
 An outcome in which all students exit is always an equilibrium of any CADA-EO game, because unilateral deviation does not impact the random assignment of the deviating player.
 Second, some measure of students must invoke "exits" in equilibrium, or else type $\mathbf{v}^1$ and $\mathbf{v}^2$ would be targeting a and $\mathbf{v}^3$ would be targeting b, so $\mathbf{v}^1$ and $\mathbf{v}^2$ would benefit from exiting.
 Therefore, at least one type exits in equilibrium.
 If $\mathbf{v}^3$ does not exit, then $\mathbf{v}^3$ targets b and it is optimal for both $\mathbf{v}^1$ and $\mathbf{v}^2$ to exit.
 If $\mathbf{v}^3$ exits, it is optimal for both $\mathbf{v}^1$ and $\mathbf{v}^2$ to target a or to exit.
 In all cases, the equilibrium outcome coincides with the DA-STB outcome.